-AdMonsters caught up with Kerel Cooper, Senior Vice President of Product Marketing at people-based martech company, LiveIntent and one half of the Minority Report Podcast, which highlights people of color, women & LGBTQ community within media, ad tech, advertising and marketing, to discuss some of these issues and more.
+AdMonsters caught up with Kerel Cooper, Senior Vice President of Global Marketing at people-based martech company, LiveIntent and one half of the Minority Report Podcast, which highlights people of color, women & LGBTQ community within media, ad tech, advertising and marketing, to discuss some of these issues and more.

 Plus, we’ll also be bringing episodes of the Minority Report Podcast to AdMonsters’ site in the coming weeks.
 So be sure to look out for them.

 Lynne d Johnson: So Kerel, can you tell us a little bit about the Minority Report Podcast and what prompted you to start it?

 Kerel Cooper: In April 2018 Erik Requidan called me one day and said he had an idea for creating a podcast where underrepresented groups within marketing and advertising could tell their own personal story.
 He asked me what I thought about the concept.
 I told him I loved it.
 He then asked if I wanted to partner with him on fleshing out the idea and launch the podcast to which of course I said “YES!”